VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 event store such as Jonathan Oliver's [EventStore][jolivereventstore].
 Although you can implement a small-scale event store relatively easily, a production quality, scalable event store is more of a challenge.

+Chapter 8, "[Epilogue: Lessons Learned][j_chapter40]," summarizes the experiences that our team had implementing our own event store.

 ## Basic requirements